smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS student guide - Hybrid identity.md

 10. Commercial applications developed by Contoso programmers must be made available to external customers with minimum overhead associated with identity management.

 11. Resiliency must be maximized whenever possible.
+Users must not lose authentication capabilities or the ability to access on-premises applications.

 12. Infrastructure requirements must be minimized.